Carrots Are Orange

 There are a variety of ways to create a sensory diet that works for you and your family.
 I highly recommend working with an occupational therapist to devise a plan.

-Tools for Sensory Processing Disorder
+Tools for Sensory Issues

 Our instructor introduced many tools to combat the various learning differences within a classroom or homeschool or home setting.
 Here are a few ideas: